- Home

 Menopause

-If you were still having periods (menstruating) before surgery, having your ovaries removed will mean you no longer produce the hormones oestrogen and progesterone, and your periods will stop.
+If you were still having periods (menstruating) before surgery, having your ovaries removed will mean your periods will stop.
 This is called menopause.

 When menopause occurs naturally, it is a gradual process that usually starts between the ages of 45 and 55, but menopause after surgery is sudden.